 WHAT RESOURCES are Needed to Implement the ISP?

-The American Foundation for Suicide Prevention (AFSP) licenses the ISP to employers for an annual fee, which includes:
+The American Foundation for Suicide Prevention (AFSP) license includes:

 - A customized secure website, which includes a separate administrative section where program data are tabulated for monitoring and evaluation purposes.